Top 8 PAR Light Meters for Orchids (2024)

 Verdict: 4.5/5

-Apogee Instruments MQ-500 Full-Spectrum Quantum PAR Meter & Telescopic Wand Bundle - Digital PPFD Meter for LED Greenhouse Grow Lights, Sunlight, & Plant Monitoring
+Apogee Instruments MQ-500 Full-Spectrum Quantum PAR Meter & AM-310 Telescopic Wand Bundle - Digital PPFD Meter for LED Greenhouse Grow Lights, Sunlight, & Plant Monitoring

 The Apogee MQ-500 PAR meter is a laboratory-grade light meter revered by serious growers and scientists.
 Its measurements only have a 5 % uncertainty range, which is much lower than most other PAR meters.